tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Have_to_Follow_or_More_Will_Die_Part_3.md

 Audrey, though grimacing with pain, tries to interject.
 "Sir, with all due respect, we couldn't have anticipated—"

 Barrett cuts her off, his voice booming even over the distant clamor of emergency vehicles.
 "I don’t want to hear it, Dawson.
 We lost good people tonight.
 Good people who relied on you to make the right call!”
-He shake my head, adding, “Goddamnit!
+He shakes his head, adding, “Goddamnit!
 I have to go and tell families that their loved ones aren't coming home.”

 His words sting, more than the physical injuries.